On This Page

 The Saudi Arabian Ministry of Health requires certain vaccinations; proof of vaccination must be submitted at the time of visa application:

-• Polio vaccine: All travelers, regardless of age, coming from Afghanistan, Burma (Myanmar), Democratic Republic of the Congo, Mozambique, Niger, Nigeria, Pakistan, Papua New Guinea, the Philippines, Somalia, or Yemen must show proof of polio vaccination given between 4 weeks and 1 year prior to arrival; some travelers will also receive a dose of oral polio vaccine (OPV) when entering Saudi Arabia.
+• Polio vaccine : All travelers, regardless of age, coming from Afghanistan, Algeria, Benin, Cameroon, Central African Republic, Chad, Democratic Republic of the Congo, Ethiopia, Ghana, Indonesia, Madagascar, Malawi, Mali, Mozambique, Niger, Nigeria, Pakistan, Republic of the Congo, Somalia, Sudan, Togo, United States, or Yemen must show proof of polio vaccination given between 4 weeks and 1 year prior to arrival.
+Some travelers will also receive a dose of oral polio vaccine (OPV) when entering Saudi Arabia.

 Preexisting health status and medical conditions

-The traveler should visit his or her health care provider and discuss the health risks of the Hajj.
-Some chronic conditions may make a person more susceptible to infection.
-Exertion and heat will put extra strain on the heart, lungs, and kidneys, and travelers should be as fit as possible and correct their weight to the extent possible before undertaking Hajj.
-Persons with preexisting medical conditions who decide to travel should consult their health care provider, ensure that their conditions are well controlled, obtain and carry an adequate supply of medication, and be sure to carry a doctor's covering letter and prescriptions for all medications.
-This is especially important if the medicines include prescription opiates.
-Travelers should keep medicines in their original labeled containers for ease of identification at customs.
+Travelers, especially those with preexisting medical conditions, should visit their health care provider and discuss the health risks of the Hajj; some conditions may make a person more susceptible to infection.
+Exertion and heat will put extra strain on the heart, lungs, and kidneys, and—to improve overall mobility and fitness—increasing physical activities is recommended at least 4 weeks before undertaking Hajj.
+Persons with preexisting medical conditions who decide to travel should consult their health care provider, ensure that their conditions are well controlled, and obtain and carry an adequate supply of medication.
+Customs authorities strictly regulate the importation of medications.
+Keep medicines in their original, labeled containers for ease of identification at customs.
+Carry a provider’s covering letter and prescriptions for all medications, especially narcotic and mental health drugs.

 Travel and health insurance